robfromnewground/elevenlabs-mcp/README.md

 - `isolate_audio`: Isolate audio from a file
 - `check_subscription`: Check your Eleven Labs subscription status
 - `list_voices`: Get a list of all available voices
+- `search_voices`: Search through your voice library for a specific voice

 ## Example Usage